ALLERGY, HISTAMINE or INTOLERANCE?

 - rhinoconjunctival symptoms

 Foods high in histamine include fermented products such as wine, dry sausage, sauerkraut, miso, soy sauce, scombroid type fish and cheese.
 In those who have these allergy like symptoms and have a negative diagnosis of allergy (IgE) then histamine intolerance should be considered.
+Learn more on histamine intolerance here.

 Understanding Delayed Intolerances